electro-sb/ganai_agentic_kcda/docs/_posts/2025-12-01-project-post.md

+---
+layout:post
-# Building Erik: A Multi-Agent Math Tutor with Google ADK and MCP
+title: "Building Erik, A Multi-Agent Math Tutor with Google ADK and MCP"
+date: 2025-12-01
+---

-**A Deep Dive into Hierarchical Agent Architecture, Model Context Protocol, and Intelligent Task Routing**
+### A Deep Dive into Hierarchical Agent Architecture, Model Context Protocol, and Intelligent Task Routing

 ---